-Nature’s Variety Freeze Dried Raw Dog Food receives the Advisor’s top rating of 5 stars.
+Nature’s Variety Instinct Freeze-Dried Raw Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.

-- Nature’s Variety Freeze Dried Raw Chicken Formula
+- Instinct Freeze Dried Raw Beef Formula (5 stars)

-Nature’s Variety Freeze Dried Raw Beef Formula was selected to represent the other products in the line for this review.
+Nature’s Variety Instinct Freeze-Dried Raw Chicken Formula was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content